 Vona Groarke meets fellow poets John McAuliffe, Martina Evans, Sinéad Morrissey and Conor O’Callaghan, who all share her experience of moving from Ireland to live and work in the UK.

-Forthcoming on RTÉ lyric fm on Sunday 8th October 2023 at 6 pm.
+First broadcast on RTÉ lyric fm on 8th October 2023.

 What is it like to be an Irish poet in England?
 How does it influence your work, your relationship with language, and your thoughts of ‘home’?

 These are some of the questions explored in Writing Yourself Home, when Vona Groarke is in conversation with fellow Irish poets.

 Vona has been living in Manchester for 17 years, and she meets four other poets from different parts of Ireland: Martina Evans from Cork, who now lives in London, Conor O’Callaghan from Dundalk, who lives in Sheffield, Sinéad Morrissey from Belfast, who lives near Newcastle, and John McAuliffe from Listowel, who lives in Manchester.
 They talk about what brought them there and how living there has (or maybe hasn’t) changed how and what they think about Ireland, and how and what they write.